 So in conclusion, yes you should look to see if you could switch out some Windows machines with Linux.
 The exercise and evaluation of whether it’s possible is relatively cheap, fast and low impact.
 If you could save even 25% off your Windows related software fees wouldn’t it be worth it?

 The folks over at TechNewsWorld.com did a nice job breaking down a recent series of debates about Linux and how good it is.
+As per usual the attacks and rebuttle’s are still the same.
+The fight is an old a tired one.
+The result is that Linux is still not a darling on the desktop.
+Are you surprised?
+We aren’t either.
+The dialog is great but focusing on the negatives of anything is never helpful.
 We should all be looking to promote our little underdog and celebrate it’s dominance in the Server and Embedded arena’s.

 What an interesting question.
 Apple had Jobs and Windows had Gates.
 Do we really need a persona like that to get linux on the desktop rolling?
 Answering that question is the attempt of this article over at Datamation.com.
 The concept seems to completely fly in the face of the community focus that the Open Source strives to be.
 At the same time the kernel has Linus.
 That one person who everyone knows and associates with it.
 One of the big challenges we have with that is that there isn’t only one desktop.
 Gnome, KDE, XFCE and most recently Unity are some of the biggest.
 But there are more.
 So which team should be that person?
 Let us know.

 What do you think?